Noronha Elaenia Facts

 Noronha Elaenia Distribution, Habitat, and Ecology

-The Noronha Elaenia represents a rather small species of bird native to a highly specific range.
-Because of this, it only inhabits the main island of the archipelago of Fernando de Noronha.
-This forms part of the country of Brazil, in South America.
+The Noronha Elaenia represents a species of bird unfortunately native to a highly specific range.
+In point of fact, the lovely animal only inhabits the main island of the archipelago of Fernando de Noronha, which forms part of the country of Brazil, in South America.

-The bird is strictly confined to its archipelago.
-Aside from the main island, only a few individuals occur on one other island, Ilha Rata.
-Only three species of birds remain endemic to the archipelago.
+The bird remains confined to its archipelago.
+Aside from the main island, a few individuals occur on one other island, Ilha Rata.
+Just three species of birds remain endemic to the archipelago.
 Quite sadly, the Noronha Elaenia numbers by far the rarest of the three.

-Also, within its zone of habitation, this bird typically inhabits woodland, scrub, and man-made gardens.
-Its diet consists primarily of insects and small fruits.
-The breeding season runs from February to May.
+Within its zone of habitation, this bird also typically inhabits specific areas, including sections of woodland, scrub, and man-made gardens.
+There, its diet consists primarily of insects and small fruits.
+Further, the breeding season runs from February to May.

-Further, this species appears to be extremely rare.
-Due to this, estimates place the number of adult Noronha Elaenia at no more than 500 individuals.
-Though its numbers are quite low, the population appears to be relatively stable within the Marine National Park.
-Active conservation efforts are underway to protect and preserve the species.
+This species appears to be extremely rare, and estimates place the number of adult Noronha Elaenia at no more than 500 individuals.
+Though its numbers reamin quite low, the population appears to be relatively stable within the Marine National Park.